penpot/penpot/README.md

 Penpot’s latest [huge release 2.0](https://penpot.app/dev-diaries), takes the platform to a whole new level.
 This update introduces the ground-breaking [CSS Grid Layout feature](https://penpot.app/penpot-2.0), a complete UI redesign, a new Components system, and much more.
 Plus, it's faster and more accessible.

-🎇 **Penpot Fest is back!** Our design, code & Open Source event is happening in Barcelona | June 5-7th.
-[Get your tickets](https://www.eventbrite.es/e/penpot-fest-2024-tickets-859331883797) to join other designers and developers from open-source communities and beyond.
+🎇 **Penpot Fest** is our design, code & Open Source event.
 Check out the highlights from [Penpot Fest 2023 edition](https://www.youtube.com/watch?v=sOpLZaK5mDc)!

 ## Table of contents ##